ogobrecht/apex-plugin-dhtmlx-gantt/README.md

 This project uses [semantic versioning][6].

 Please use for all comments and discussions the [issues functionality on GitHub][4].

+### 0.11.0 (2020-12-xx)

+- Update to dhtmlx Gantt library version 7.0.11
+- New: Attribute "After Refresh JS Code" for things which needs to run after each refresh of the region like adding vertical markers - thanks to [Jochen](https://github.com/jzzh) for the hint and sorry for the delay

 ### 0.10.0 (2020-10-26)